 You know that they are super awesome when they don’t try to suck you dry and actually recommend various solutions that fit within your budget.

-And although it’s not super awesome, you are probably still in decent hands if the partner you’ve selected admits that they don’t know enough to service online marketing for you but has a good business relationship with another company who does, and happily provides you a referral.
+And although it’s not super awesome, you are probably still in decent hands if the partner you’ve selected admits that they don’t know enough to service online marketing for you but has a good business relationship with another company that does, and happily provides you a referral.

 They end up paying both their unprofessional slacker and us.